The River Of Grass

-As one of the major wetlands of the planet and the largest designated wilderness in the eastern United States, this national park is incredibly important to preserve as it is the homes of so many species.
+As one of the major wetlands of the planet and the largest designated wilderness in the eastern United States, this national park is incredibly important to preserve.
+It is the homes of so many species.
 Prairies of sawgrass and forests of Mangroves line the small waterways.
-As it is a wetland ecosystem, this area has very little room for walking due to the little amount of dryland available.
-We highly suggest that everyone experiences an Everglades airboat tour at least once in their life to experience the untamed beauty and peacefulness that is the “River of Grass”.
-Everglades airboat tours are an unforgettable experience for children and adults of all ages.
+As it is a wetland ecosystem, this area has very little room for walking due to the little dry land available.
+We highly suggest that everyone experiences an Everglades airboat tour at least once in their life to experience the untamed beauty and peacefulness that is the “River of Grass.”
+Everglades airboat rides are an unforgettable experience for children and adults of all ages.

 The Everglades has a rich history, dating back over 15,000 years ago when humans first arrived in the area.
 They most likely entered the area as they hunted prehistory creatures such as the giant sloth.
 As much of the ice melted and the climate began to change, the environment became much wetter and made it much easier to live and thrive in.
 Soon, the Everglades would begin to flourish as water flowed freely through the sawgrass and mangroves from near what would be modern-day Orlando all the way to the southernmost tip of South Florida.

 Settlers moving into the area would make great attempts to transform the majority of the wetlands into farmland.
-Much of the area became flat earth, for use planting crops.
+Much of the area became flat earth for use planting crops.
 This process greatly damaged the Everglades.
 Before this entire ecosystem was completely wiped away by land developers, heavy conservationist efforts have been made throughout the years to save the ecosystem.
-In 1947, the Everglades was officially classified as a national park in an effort to further protect the area against development.
+In 1947, the Everglades was officially classified as a national park to further protect the area against development.
 Today, it persists as one of the largest wetlands in the world.
-There is nowhere in the world quite like the Florida Everglades.
+There is nowhere in the world, quite like the Florida Everglades.
 Locals will tell you that there’s no better way to experience the Everglades than an Everglades airboat tour.